 There’s no doubt about it, horse riding is fun - but it is also hard work.
-Grooming and mucking out stables can take a lot of time and some schools have a policy of asking students to do the hard work before/after they get to ride.
-This practice demonstrates to children that privilege is only earned with effort.
+Grooming and mucking out stables can take a lot of time.
 Horse and pony riding and care also encourages empathy, patience and kindness.

-It may not seem like it but spending time around horses teaches them lots about respect and discipline.
-Horses are proud and sometimes stubborn creatures that do not respond well to unpredictable or erratic behaviour.
+Spending time around horses teaches kids lots about respect and discipline.
 Riding a horse requires a commitment to both respect and behave responsibly towards the animal at all times – qualities which will be of huge benefit to the child as they make their way towards adulthood.

 Lottie MD Ian Harkin at the Childvision Centre in March 2018

 Did you know that horses can be hugely therapeutic to children with conditions such as autism, Asperger’s and ADHD among many others?
 Earlier this year, Lottie dolls partnered with Ireland’s oldest equine therapy centre, Childvision, in Dublin, Ireland to launch a gifting drive to promote the value of such therapies.